 June is Pride Month!
 This month is a time dedicated to celebrating and supporting the 2SLGBTQ+ community.
 Whether you identify as LGBTQ or are an ally, everyone can join in the celebration of love.
-We spoke to of our New Mentality youth, Rachel and Diya about what Pride means to them!
+We spoke to two of our New Mentality youth, Rachel and Diya about what Pride means to them!

 Why is Pride Month important to you?